hombreperro45/docs/docs/guides/netplay-faq.md

 !!! tip
-    If your router doesn't support UPnP or you can't forward your ports or you are uncertain, enable the **Use MITM Server** option.
+    If your router doesn't support UPnP or you can't forward your ports or you are uncertain, enable the **Use Relay Server** option.
 This routes both sides of the connection through our man-in-the-middle server.

 !!! tip
     If you want to run a private game you can setup a **Server Password** to prevent random people from connecting.
 Alternatively you can disable the **Publicly Announce Netplay** option.
 The clients will need to enter your IP address or hostname directly.

 !!!
 Warning
-    RetroArch doesn't check if you managed to open your ports manually, the lobby server doesn't either so make sure you do that properly or enable MITM or people won't be able to connect to your session.
+    RetroArch doesn't check if you managed to open your ports manually, the lobby server doesn't either so make sure you do that properly or enable the Relay Server or people won't be able to connect to your session.
 You can use [this tool](http://www.yougetsignal.com/tools/open-ports/), enter your **Netplay TCP Port** once you are hosting and it will tell you if the port is open or not.

 Once you start hosting you can check your own lobby [here](http://newlobby.libretro.com/list).